Wallsocket: Writing

 Underscores signed with Mom + Pop Music for Wallsocket.
 A record label budget allowed her to be more ambitious and focus on immersion.
 The album is set in the fictional town of Wallsocket, Michigan.
 According to Underscores, though her previous projects Fishmonger and Boneyard AKA Fearmonger were inspired by New Jersey, Wallsocket was the most geographically focused of the three.
 Wallsocket, Michigan, was inspired by Scandinavian architecture and nostalgic memories of her grandparents's Idaho home.
 The upper middle class suburban environment she grew up around, which she tried to replicate, spurred themes of coming of age.
 Similarly, the trope of upper middle class citizens as targets within slasher films interested her.
 Underscores was also interested by horror films about the beauty of rural America, like The Texas Chain Saw Massacre (1974) and Bones and All (2022).
 Through the setting, she tried to evoke feelings of sonder, microcosm, and confinement.
 Across the album, she wanted to question who benefits from upper middle class society and, within it, if people of different backgrounds can coexist.
 Such existential questions across the album and "Wallsocket era" trailer were ones she wished she had considered before moving out at the age of 18.
 Wallsockets rollout was inspired by Halo 2s alternate reality game (ARG) I Love Bees, the marketing campaign for the 2008 film Cloverfield, and the screenplay and short film companion to Childish Gambino's Because the Internet (2013).

-While writing Wallsocket, Underscores used whiteboards to jot down each component, as well as many flowcharts.
+While worldbuilding for Wallsocket, Underscores used whiteboards and many flowcharts to keep track of its components.
 At one point, her father entered her room and said: "I think your label's gonna think you're crazy.
 I don't know if they know who they signed."
 The writing process involved Underscores deciding what to discuss from her experiences, then funneling it into the album's fictional characters.
 On the album cover and across the characters, she tried to symbolize an apolitical interpretation of the horseshoe theory.
 For Paste, she said: "When I first brought up the idea of the horseshoe theory, I didn't really dig into it at all, and I think people were like, 'What the fuck is she talking about?
 I don't hear this anywhere.
 Underscores eventually warmed up to the theory and began viewing parts of her life through it, preferring the extreme ends, rather than the stagnant centre.
 Similarly, while writing Wallsocket, her mindset switched from pessimism to optimism, which led to happy endings for many characters that she did not foresee.
 Confrontations with spiritual beliefs and relationships to organized religion are similarly common among the characters.
 Underscores was driven by her somewhat religious upbringing to determine if she felt represented by God or wished to return to religion.
 Wallsocket also explores themes of transgender identity, which, as a trans woman, Underscores was reluctant to write about, thinking she "wouldn't sink to that".
 After concluding that this was a self-hating mentality, she eventually knew Wallsocket "needed [...] a trans character" and tried to address trans intersectionality.